NieneB/InternshipReport/index.md

 For this also some background theory on hertiage data and geo-visualization techniques will be given.

 ## Objectives
 The overall objective of this study is to build an attractive web-application for the project Heritage & Location to show its potential of visualizing intangible heritage data and preserving them.
 This will be done by using the case-study of field-names in Drenthe, the Netherlands.
-The sub-objectives will be as follows:
+To achieve this the following sub-objectives have been defined:

-1. Sub-objective 1.
-The first objective is to set the design requirements and specifications for the prototype application that will be developed.
+1. Establish  design requirements and specifications for the prototype application that will be developed.

-2. Sub-objective 2.
-Second the prototype version will be build to visualize the field names of Drenthe in a attractive and clear way.
+2. Develop a prototype version of the web-application.

-3. Sub-objective 3.
-Last, the application will be shortly evaluated according to the requirements from sub-objective 1.
+3. Evaluate the prototype web-application according to the requirements from sub-objective 1.

 ## Report structure
 This report will exist of 7 chapters, including this introduction chapter.
 Explaining how the prototype web-application came established.